chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/simple-component.md

 Some optional values we also added were

-- decorators -- allows you to wrap a component and in this case apply some styling
 - argTypes -- allows us to specify the types of our args, here we use it to define actions which will log whenever that interaction takes place

 To define our stories we export an object with an `args` property.
 Arguments or [`args`](https://storybook.js.org/docs/react/writing-stories/args) for short, allow us to live-edit our components with the controls addon without restarting Storybook.
 Once an [`args`](https://storybook.js.org/docs/react/writing-stories/args) value changes, so does the component.

 When creating a story, we use a base `task` arg to build out the shape of the task the component expects.
 Typically modeled from what the actual data looks like.
 Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.

 Now that we've set up the basics lets re-run `yarn storybook` and see our changes.
+If you already have Storybook running you can also run `yarn storybook-generate` to regenerate the `storybook.requires.js` file.

 You should see a UI that looks like this:
 ![a gif showing the task component in storybook](/intro-to-storybook/react-native-task-component.gif)